ember-learn/guides-source/guides/v3.16.0/components/introducing-components.md

 ### Nesting Components in Folders

 The avatar and username components are directly related to the sent and received message components.
 Right now, they're grouped at the top level.
 As you get more components, this could make a big mess!
-Instead, we want group the related components together in the filesystem.
+Instead, we want to group the related components together in the filesystem.
 We can do this by moving them into subfolders within `app/components`.

 ```handlebars {data-filename="" data-diff="-4,-5,+6,+7,+8,-9,-10,-11,+12,+13,+14"}
 app/